 We bought a slush in a refillable cup and were told that we could get a free refill every time we took the cup back!

 I noticed new seating overlooking the arena from the mezzanine, so you can watch the kids if you aren’t bouncing

-Normally you’ll find Claire with lots of little tots in her baby classes (Tots Play Doncaster), however during half term she took her own not so little tots to Kingswood to do a mini review for us!
+Normally you’ll find Claire with lots of little tots in her baby classes (Tots Play Doncaster), however she took her own not so little tots to Kingswood Adventure Golf to do a mini review for us!
+(Reviewed in 2021)

 “We had a pirate-tastic time at Kingswood Adventure Golf in Hatfield.
 There are adult, child and family tickets available, helping to keep the cost down.
 We loved that there is a Gang of Five ticket available too for £20, as usually family tickets only accomodate 2 children.

 When it comes to fun with kids, we all know it’s a case of ‘just add water’.
 Our Pirate gang loved that many of the obstacles included water features and I’m pretty sure they aimed to miss just so they could dip their hands in to retrieve lost balls.
 The course would be easily attempted with smaller children and is pushchair friendly if you’re taking younger ones too; under 3’s are free of charge.
 It took us about 45 minutes to complete the course with our intentional water shots, and some of our pirate gang played the holes more than once as they were having such good fun!”

 Prices: Adult £6.00, Scallywags (4-14) £4.50, Stowaways (3 years and under) free.
 Ships Crew of Four £18 (1 adult & 3 children or 2 adults & 2 children), Gang of Five £20 (2 adults & 3 children or 1 adult & 4 children)

 Facilities: Though we didn’t eat this time, there is a large family friendly dining area as well as toilet and changing facilities and smaller takeaway refreshments available.